bsookying/Gambit---The-Syslog-Generator/README.md

   - Web Server Breach

   - Brute-Force & Data Theft

 Noise Injection: Adds random background logs to Story Mode, making it more challenging and realistic to simulate real-world traffic.

 **Real-time Log Display**: A live console in the web interface shows the logs as they are being sent.

-** I have no intentions to do any more development on this tool - share your modifications! **
+** I have no intentions to do any more development on this tool - share your modifications! ** Take this code and make it yours!
+Please share your interations

 Developed by Ben Sookying